jeffspence/vilma/README.md

 schema, and to check to make sure that the SNP ID formatting in other files (e.g., the extract file and the sumstats files [below](#building-a-polygenic-score)) match the format in the schema.

+`--trace <report_filename>` computes the trace of a low rank approximation of the LD matrix specified by the LD schema.
+This acts as a metric for seeing how good the low rank approximation is.
+If the trace is close to the number of (non-missing) SNPs, then, the matrix is nearly low rank and nothing is lost.
+In the case of large deviations, the low rank approximation will be a substantial "smoothing" of the true LD matrix.
+This may be desirable to "denoise" the LD matrix, but it may also over-regularize the matrix.
+Using the option `--trace-mmap` will store the LD matrices on disk while computing the trace to minimize the amount of RAM used.
+The option `--trace-extract <variants_file>` will restrict the LD matrix to only those variants listed in `<variants_file>` (otherwise all variants in the schema -- i.e., those reported by `--listvars` will be used).
+The option `--trace-annotations <annotations_file>` will cause traces to be computed for the whole matrix _and_ for each submatrix formed by restricting the matrix to each set of variants with the same annotation.

 ### Building a Polygenic Score